 Kaine ahnung?
 I think that the team is more than just a group.
 A team is a group with the common goal, it’s not just a group of people sitting together in one room.

-Misters ‘masters’ came to the training in a great mood.
-Pretty good for the first meeting.
-And then the typical question was asked by an agile mentor: ‘Who are you, my friends?
-The answer felt like a scythe on the stone.
-‘D.rest.
+Misters ‘masters’ came to the training in a great mood—pretty good for the first meeting.
+And then an agile mentor asked the typical question: ‘Who are you, my friends? ‘ The answer felt like a scythe on the stone: ‘D.rest.
 The rest.’
 Caught with sheepish smiles.

 Breathe in.
 Breathe out.
 1,2,3.
 Come on!

-During the training, one of them said ‘We’re like from the movie Ocean’s 11.
-Every one exceptional at something.’
-By the way, this is my second team Ocean’s 11. (the first team, this is not about you ;).
+During the training, one said, ‘We’re like from the movie Ocean’s 11.
+Everyone exceptional at something.’
+By the way, this is my second team, Ocean’s 11. (the first team, this is not about you ;).
 Or is it?).

-They knew it would not be ideal, but if they don’t force themselves to listen to each other -> they would not be respected -> they would not be supported -> they would only work for money with their headphones on and slipper -> end up alone with their problems.
+They knew it would not be ideal, but if they didn’t force themselves to listen to each other -> they would not be respected -> they would not be supported -> they would only work for money with their headphones on and slippers -> end up alone with their problems.

-They have agreed that they do not want to do this because they have already experienced this over the past few years.
+They agreed that they did not want to do this because they had already experienced it over the past few years.
 Team members want to go on a vacation.
-They need to go to the doctor from time to time, need to be with family, and sometimes do not want to be doing something for the hundredth time, want to experience something new.
+They need to go to the doctor from time to time, need to be with family, and sometimes do not want to be doing something for the hundredth time; they want to experience something new.

 1. an absolute virgin,